-As of December 31, 2020, our owned and licensed patent portfolio includes over 900 patents and patent applications, including over 30 licensed U.S. issued patents and 14 owned U.S. issued patents, covering certain aspects of our proprietary technology, our product candidates, and related inventions and improvements.
-The patent portfolio also includes over 500 licensed patents issued in jurisdictions outside of the United States, and over 400 owned patent applications pending in jurisdictions outside of the United States that, in many cases, are counterparts to the foregoing U.S. patents and patent applications.
+As of December 31, 2021, our owned and licensed patent portfolio includes over 1,200 patents and patent applications, including over 30 licensed U.S. issued patents and 19 owned U.S. issued patents, covering certain aspects of our proprietary technology, our product candidates, and related inventions and improvements.
+The patent portfolio also includes over 450 licensed patents issued in jurisdictions outside of the United States, and over 500 owned patent applications pending in jurisdictions outside of the United States that, in many cases, are counterparts to the foregoing U.S. patents and patent applications.
 For our product candidates and our BBB platform technology, we generally pursue or in-license patent protection covering compositions of matter, methods of use, and manufacture.
-For example, we own patent applications in the United States and internationally that are directed to the composition of matter of certain antibodies and small molecule product candidates that we intend to develop or are developing, as well as the Fc domain portion of our BBB platform technology.